 Since I didn’t want to share my new book with my daughter, I’m not selfish but wanted to have one for myself, I waited for her to be in bed, asleep.

 I had to hunt high and low for markers and pencil crayons that were in somewhat useable condition.
+I wanted this to be perfect for me.
+Once I had everything laid out before me, I started to colour.

 Experts say that repetitive tasks are great at reducing stress.
 Coloring should be added to the list with vacuuming and dishes (yes I know the irony that doing housework is a stress buster, they just haven’t spent a day in my house).